 Perfect bound: £2 per book

 Back in the late 1990s, WowBooks founder Andrew Balcombe headed up the UK’s largest print finishing company.
 In the binding division, a large proportion of the books produced were financial reports, in particular, Annual Reports for many leading FTSE100 companies.
 These were often long runs of over 50,000 copies.
 The books were high quality with a lot of ink coverage and printed on heavy papers.
 They were unsuitable for perfect binding because of the risks of the books falling apart.
 The folded sections, therefore, had to be thread sewn prior to binding, a hugely expensive and time-consuming process.

 As the business grew, the sewing became such a bottleneck in the binding department that the machines were often booked up months in advance in peak periods.
 So a solution had to be found to help speed up the process.
 Andrew worked with global glue and equipment manufacturers and became the first UK Company to install industrial PUR gluing systems.
 PUR glue is much stronger than standard perfect binding.
 This enabled them to offer customers an option to thread sewing that dramatically reduced lead times and reduced finishing costs by over 50%, with no loss of quality.

 The moral of the story – just because Lay-Flat binding isn’t mainstream yet, it doesn’t mean that it won’t be in the future!
 We’re always amazed and delighted by the response we get from customers when they see a Lay-Flat book .
 Seeing is believing – go and check out for yourself what a Lay-Flat book looks like, or ask us for some samples.

-Drop me a message on the chat box or email me at email@example.com
+Drop us a message on the chat box or email us at firstname.lastname@example.org